kylays/covid-to-defense/README.md

 # COVID TO DEFENSE!!
-This repository contains the C code for a game based off Ballon Tower Defense created in the Caltech CS 3 course by Kai Nakamura, Valentia Costarelli, Clara Wang, and Kyla Yu-Swanson.
+This repository contains the C code for a game based off Bloons Tower Defense created in the Caltech CS 3 course by Kai Nakamura, Valentia Costarelli, Clara Wang, and Kyla Yu-Swanson.
 The game utilizes a physics engine.
 There are also some cool demos of the physics engine in demo folder.

 Demo video: https://youtu.be/RvRGq3_XBGk